 Various companies also offer barges 'cruises' along the canals, for example from 'Little Venice" near Warwick Avenue to Camden Lock.
 Try Jasons Canal Boat Trips

 Bikes.
-That's Bojo Boris, ex Mayor of London, ex Foreign Secretary and now, amazingly to bothe left and right, actually Prime Minister.
+That's Bojo Boris, ex Mayor of London, ex Foreign Secretary and now, amazingly EX-Prime Minister.
 Those bikes were first called "Boris's Bikes".
 They're for hire all over London.
-They're red and sponsored by Santander and the Mayor is now Seddiq Khan.
-Other branded bikes are also for hire.

 You have to be careful cycling round London - it wasn't built with bikes in mind.
-But if you're an experienced urban cyclist it's a good way to get around town, but take care, wear va helmet and remember to cycle on the LEFT and to be extra careful turning RIGHT.
+But if you're an experienced urban cyclist it's a good way to get around town, but take care, wear a helmet, remember to cycle on the LEFT and to be extra careful turning RIGHT.